Written by Anton Zuiker since July 2000

-At one point during the panel, Robin Kirk mentioned that she goes offline each Friday evening and Saturday for an internet sabbath.
+At one point during this panel, Robin Kirk mentioned that she goes offline each Friday evening and Saturday for an internet sabbath.
 Last month, I’d urged something similar, at least for the day after Thanksgiving.
 On that day — the National Day of Listening — I went to the cafe with my father so that I could listen to him tell me more about his life and the lessons he’s learned.
 The next day, he and Dot (they were married soon after they visited me and Erin in Vanuatu) watched our children so Erin and I could go across the Triangle for a night away at the luxurious Umstead Hotel and Spa.
 Erin challenged me to unplug, and I must say, being offline — and dripping in the steam room — was very nice.
 An internet sabbath seems like a very good ritual.

 At work, I’ve (finally) completed an annual report publication for the Duke Department of Medicine.
 The report features numerous examples of collaboration and scientific partnerships that drive much of the Department’s success, and yet only scratches the surface of daily activities there.

 I feel so lucky to work at Duke, and I am grateful for the opportunity to work as communications director for the Department of Medicine, serving Dr. Mary Klotman and the 1250 other physicians, researchers, medical residents and fellows who care for patients and explore and extend biomedical science.